 How We Collect and Handle Your Personal Information

 Collection of Personal Information: Simply browsing our website generally does not require you to provide any Personal Information.
 You may be asked to provide Personal Information if you choose to use certain features on our website—including, for example, making a purchase or donation, reserving a birthday party, or filling out an employment application.
-No third party collects Personal Information about your online activities when you use our website, but some third-party partners may collect other types of information using cookies (see “Cookies” below).
+Some third-party partners may collect other types of information using cookies (see “Cookies” below).

 Use and Disclosure: As a rule, we will use your Personal Information only for the purpose for which it was provided, unless you consent to other uses.
 There are some exceptions to this rule.
 When you provide an email address or mailing address to us, you may from time to time receive communications from us regarding programs, events, and offerings.
 You may add or remove your name from our mailing list at any time by contacting us (see “Contact Information” below).
 An email you receive from us will also contain a link that allows you to opt out of future emails and will otherwise comply with the provisions of the CAN-SPAM Act (15 U.S.C. § 7701 et seq.).
 Further, where permitted or required by law, we may use your Personal Information or disclose it to third parties without your consent under the following circumstances: to comply with court orders, subpoenas, or other legal or regulatory requirements, or to assist in the defense of any lawsuit; if we believe your actions violate the law or threaten the rights, property, or safety of the Museum, its patrons or website, or a third party; or if there is a bankruptcy, merger, acquisition, joint venture, or other business combination involving the Museum.